 The company size is automatically set to All sizes.
 However, you can change this setting at any time:

-- On the company size tab, select the range of annual revenue that you want to include in your industry benchmarks:
+- On the company size tab, click Change and select the range of annual revenue that you want to include in your industry benchmarks:

 Changing the date range

 You can also view your benchmark data for different periods of time.
 This allows you to see larger data sets, and also see if your industry has any seasonal fluctuations.